simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jun 12-Jun 14 2024
+Solar Radiation Storm Forecast for Jun 13-Jun 15 2024

-              Jun 12  Jun 13  Jun 14
+              Jun 13  Jun 14  Jun 15
-S1 or greater   10%     10%     10%
+S1 or greater   75%     10%      1%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
-No significant active region activity favorable for radiation storm production is forecast.
+Rationale: The greater than 10 MeV proton flux is expected to reached S1 (Minor) solar radiation levels on 13 Jun.
+Levels should begin to tapper off by 14 Jun, and eventually return to near background levels by 15 Jun.

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Jun 12 2024 2246 UTC.

-Radio Blackout Forecast for Jun 12-Jun 14 2024
+Radio Blackout Forecast for Jun 13-Jun 15 2024

-              Jun 12        Jun 13        Jun 14
+              Jun 13        Jun 14        Jun 15
-R1-R2           50%           50%           50%
+R1-R2           40%           40%           40%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: Solar activity is likely to continue at low levels with a chance for isolated moderate activity in the form of low-level M-class flares (R1/Minor Radio Blackouts) through 14 Jun.
+Rationale: There is a chance for isolated moderate activity (R1/Minor Radio Blackouts) through 15 Jun.

 ```